Interview with Tracy Keene

-Portable air purifiers with High Efficiency Particulate Air (HEPA) filters may help remove airborne virus from air in smaller rooms that cannot be ventilated sufficiently.
-When choosing a portable air purifier, it is important to evaluate whether the noise it generates is tolerable and whether the unit is correctly sized for the room where it will be deployed.
-To size a unit, it’s important to take into account both the clean air delivery rate of an air purifier, and the air exchange rate desired for a particular space.
+Portable air cleaners with High Efficiency Particulate Air (HEPA) filters may help remove airborne virus from air in smaller rooms that cannot be ventilated sufficiently.
+When choosing a portable air cleaner, it is important to evaluate whether the noise it generates is tolerable and whether the unit is correctly sized for the room where it will be deployed.
+To size a unit, it’s important to take into account both the clean air delivery rate of an air cleaner, and the air exchange rate desired for a particular space.

 - In general, an air exchange rate (AER) indicates how much air in a room is replaced over a given period of time, with higher air exchange rates being associated with having more fresh outdoor air; for example, an air exchange rate of 0.5 hour-1 or 0.5 “per hour” means that half the air in the room is replaced each hour.
 ASHRAE 62.1 is a guidance document that lists recommended ventilation rates for different kinds of spaces; these ventilation rates can be converted to air exchange rates following the processed described above.
-If the ASHRAE recommendations cannot be met through ventilation, the calculated equivalent air exchange rate associated with an air purifier that is added to a room can be compared with the ASHRAE recommendation for the room to determine if the combination of ventilation and portable air purifiers can help the room reach the recommended amount of air exchange.
+The current recommendation is to exceed these ASHRAE minimum ventilation rates (technical guidance from ASHRAE can be found here).
+If the ASHRAE recommendations cannot be met through ventilation, the calculated equivalent air exchange rate associated with an air cleaner that is added to a room can be compared with the ASHRAE recommendation for the room to determine if the combination of ventilation and portable air cleaners can help the room reach the recommended amount of air exchange.

 Facilities teams looking for further guidance on the above topics might consult HVAC engineers or civil/environmental engineers who work with HVAC systems.